dimitrismistriotis/djforge/Setup.md

 This is a pattern to be followed on each "dj\_" prefixed app.

+## Email Dispatch

+### Development

+Currently there is email capture with Mailcrab which traps SMTP traffic in 1025 port and exposes a web service in 1080.

 ## Proof of Concept Area

 ### Maps Page